Blog Layout

 Breaking a Lease in Sacramento CA - Know the Laws

-Learning that your California tenant looks to break a lease lease early can be disheartening.
+Learning that your California tenant looks to break early lease termination can be disheartening.
 And understandably so, tenant turnover in rental units is a cash flow killer.
 Even in cases were you can keep the security deposit, the loss can still make a dent in the income of a landlord if they break a lease in California when the entire lease term isn't finished.

-That said, a new tenant signs a lease if intend to stay in the rental for the entire term of the lease agreement.
+That said, new tenants will sign a lease if intend to stay in the rental for the entire term of the lease agreement.
 Life can happen, however, and the tenant may need to move out before the term expires.

 The reasons for breaking a lease can be quite varied.
 They can range from “I lost my job” to “I want to downgrade/upgrade” to “I have received change of station orders.”

 Some reasons can be legally justified, while others may not.
-When legally justified, tenants can break the lease in California without further obligations to the rental agreement or landlord.
+When legally justified, tenants can break the lease in California without further rent obligation to the rental agreement or landlord.
 The same cannot, however, be said when it comes to legally unjustified reasons.
-In the latter case, tenants would still need to pay their rent obligation to the landlord for the remainder of the lease term.
+In the latter case, tenants would still need to pay rent any further rent obligation to the landlord for the remainder of the lease term with notice.

 When Breaking a Lease is Legally Justified in California

 Normally, a lease in California obligates the tenants to leave no unpaid rent for the full lease term – usually one year – whether or not they continue living on the rental, unless they are evicted.
-There is some legal justification to break a lease, though.
-The reasons for justified to legally terminate the lease early are as follows:
+There is some legal justification to breaking a lease in California early, though.
+An early lease termination is justified in situations as follows:

 1. The Lease Contains an Early Termination Clause

-Nowadays, more and more landlords are including an early termination clause in their lease agreements to add a legal justification to break a lease before the lease ends.
-In exchange for a penalty fee, a landlord can include specific terms of the early termination that would allow a tenant to end their lease early, which is acceptable under law.
+Nowadays, more and more landlords are including to terminate early clause in their lease agreements to add a legal justification to breaking a lease before the lease terminates.
+In exchange to pay a penalty fee is described in the lease, a landlord can include specific terms of the early lease termination that would allow a tenant to terminate the tenancy, which is acceptable under law.
 This can cause much less conflict between the landlord and their renters with rent payments.
-The landlord can avoid having to pay for a potential legal battle for their owed rent.
+The landlord can avoid paying for a potential legal battle for their owed rent.

 california rental lease breaking